INTANGIBLE CULTURAL HERITAGE IN MALTA

 ICH Malta encourages communities, entities and individuals to support elevating the National Inventory, by nominating through a guided process, any intangible cultural heritage elements which should be safeguarded.
 It is also possible for elements in the National Inventory to be nominated for inclusion in UNESCO's International Lists of Intangible Cultural Heritage.

-Currently Malta has 11 intangible cultural heritage elements on the National Inventory List and two elements nominated to the lists of UNESCO, Il-Ftira, the culinary art and culture of flattened sourdough bread in Malta submitted in March 2019 and Għana: Malta’s Folksong submitted in March 2020.
+Currently Malta has 12 intangible cultural heritage elements on the National Inventory List and 3 elements nominated to the lists of UNESCO, Il-Ftira, the culinary art and culture of flattened sourdough bread in Malta submitted in March 2019, Għana: Malta’s Folksong submitted in March 2020 and Festa Maltija submitted in March 2021.
+Il-Ftira has been enlisted by UNESCO on the Representative List of Humanity in December 2020.